cloud-elements/devportal/docs/elements/plaid/authenticate.md

 ---
-heading: Name of Element
+heading: Plaid
-apiProvider: Company Name # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
+apiProvider: Plaid # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
-seo: Authenticate | Name of Element | Cloud Elements API Docs
+seo: Authenticate | Plaid | Cloud Elements API Docs
 title: Authenticate
 description: Authenticate an element instance with the API provider
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
-elementId: nn
+elementId: 5865
-elementKey: fake
+elementKey: plaid
 username: username  #In Basic authentication, this is the term that we have mapped to our "username" parameter
 password: password #In Basic authentication, this is the term that we have mapped to our "password" parameter
 parent: Back to Element Guides